 6. What Pots and Pans Can I Use on an Induction Stovetop?

-Thus, since you realize that induction stoves work utilizing magnetism and that the cookware needs to be compatible, here’s a basic at the test that you can conduct at home to see if you find the correct pots and pans.
+Thus, since you realize that induction stoves work utilizing magnetism and that the cookware needs to be compatible, here’s a basic test that you can conduct at home to see if you find the correct pots and pans.
 If a magnet sticks well to the sole of the pan, your cookware will work on an induction cooking surface.